ilgaur/ilgaur.github.io/_posts/2025-03-31-docker-compose-profiles.md

 categories: technical-writeups
 ---

-# Achieving a Higher Degree of Deployment Modularity with Docker Compose Profiles

 Have you ever found yourself juggling multiple versions of docker-compose files for different environments?
 I recently faced this challenge when working on a project many deployment environments.
 We were struggling with limited resources, sometimes needing to run dev and staging on the same server without conflicts.

 This was the the time when I found an overlooked Docker compose feature, Compose profiles - a feature that turned out to be exactly what we needed.
 I will be demonstrating how this helped us create a cleaner, more modular approach to deployment.